cokbie/dota-test/README.md

 ```

 ## Development server
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `node server.js` and navigate to `http://localhost:8080/` to run the app on a local dev server.
 The app will automatically reload if you change any of the source files.